hjyion/2022-Machine-Learning/README.md

 ### 6. Discussion

-So, does oversampling really work on our dataset in other ways?
+Does oversampling really work on our dataset in other ways?

 ![18](https://user-images.githubusercontent.com/80759204/208239117-6a99bfb3-202e-418b-85a4-79226e1950d9.JPG)